DBezemer/rpm-haproxy/README.md

-# A Recipe for a haproxy 1.5 stable version RPM on CentOS
+# A Recipe for a haproxy 1.6 stable version RPM on CentOS

 Perform the following on a build box as a regular user.

-## Create an RPM Build Environment

-Install rpmdevtools from the [EPEL][epel] repository:

-    sudo yum install rpmdevtools pcre-devel
-    rpmdev-setuptree

 ## Install Prerequisites for RPM Creation